-The above results are also confirmed in Figure~\ref{F2}, which clearly highlights the improved ability of the supervised \textsc{gn} process prior in learning the block structures that characterize the {\em Infinito network}.
-According to Figures~\ref{F_app1} and \ref{F_app2}, such modules suggest a nested partition structure mainly defined by the two macro--blocks of affiliates and bosses, which are further partitioned in sub--groups mostly coherent with the {\em locale} affiliation.
-The affiliates' groups typically exhibit community patterns and connect to the hidden core mainly through the bosses of the corresponding {\em locale}, which in turn display weak assortative structures in the higher--level coordinating architecture among bosses of different {\em locali}.
-Figure~\ref{F_app3} confirms this result by showing how affiliates' groups are typically characterized by high local transitivity and low betweenness, whereas clusters of bosses display an opposite behavior.
-This is a fundamental finding which provides new empirical evidence on the attempt of 'Ndrangheta bosses to address the tradeoff between efficiency and security \citep{morselli2007} via the creation of low--sized, sparse and secure core groups with a high betweenness that favors the flow of information towards larger and dense groups of affiliates, which guarantee efficiency.
+Figure~\ref{F_app3} confirms this result by showing how affiliates' groups are typically characterized by high local transitivity and low betweenness, whereas clusters of bosses display the opposite behavior.
+This is a fundamental finding which provides new empirical evidence on the attempt of 'Ndrangheta bosses to address the tradeoff between efficiency and security \citep{morselli2007} via the creation of low-sized, sparse and secure core groups with a high betweenness that favors the flow of information towards larger and dense groups of affiliates, which guarantee efficiency.
 Besides these recurring architectures, the flexibility of \textsc{esbm} is also able to account for other informative local deviations.
 For instance, the first group in Figure~\ref{F_app1} comprises affiliates from different {\em locali}, who were found in judicial acts\textsuperscript{\ref{note1}} to have peripheral roles.
-Similarly, the moderate block--connectivity patterns between the purple {\em locale} and the yellow one in Figures~\ref{F_app1}--\ref{F_app2}, are consistent with the fact that the latter was created as a branching of the former\textsuperscript{\ref{note1}}.
-The green {\em locale} has instead more complex block structures among affiliates, with a fragmentation in various subgroups denoting middle--level leadership positions.
-According to the judicial acts\textsuperscript{\ref{note1}}, these positions typically refer to authority roles in overseeing criminal actions or in guaranteeing coordination between {\em La Lombardia} and leading 'Ndrangheta families in Calabria.
+Similarly, the moderate block-connectivity patterns between the purple {\em locale} and the yellow one in Figures~\ref{F_app1}--\ref{F_app2}, are consistent with the fact that the latter was created as a branching of the former\textsuperscript{\ref{note1}}.
+The green {\em locale} has instead more complex block structures among affiliates, with a fragmentation in various subgroups denoting middle-level leadership positions.
+According to the judicial acts\textsuperscript{\ref{note1}}, these positions typically refer to authority roles in overseeing criminal actions or in guaranteeing coordination between {\em La Lombardia} and the leading 'Ndrangheta families in Calabria.
 Similar roles are covered also by the small fraction of affiliates allocated to groups of bosses.
-Among these affiliates it is worth highlighting the suspect allocated to a single group with the most central position in Figure~\ref{F_app2}.
+Among these affiliates it is worth highlighting the suspect allocated to the single-node cluster with the most central position in Figure~\ref{F_app2}.
 While not being classified as a boss in the judicial acts\textsuperscript{\ref{note1}}, such a suspect is a senior member of high rank in the organization with fundamental mediating roles between all the {\em locali}, and with the leading 'Ndrangheta families in Calabria.
 Hence, the actual position of such an affiliate in the vertical structure of {\em La Lombardia} may be much higher than currently reported.